 In a specialized MicroJet Reactor (MJR®), two reactants collide as impinging liquid jets.
 The hydrodynamic pressure is converted to kinetic energy.
 During this process, the reactants mix completely in a spherical lens and form the micro/nano particles, emulsions, and encapsulations in less than 0.1 milliseconds.
 A gas flow regulates this continuous mixing process.
 Micro/nano particles, emulsions, and encapsulations thus form in one or more manufacturing steps.
 The end product—an emulsion or dispersion—is highly homogenous.
 The MicroJet Reactor is set up such that all parameters can easily be adjusted to produce high-precision particles or droplets that comply with EFSA and REACH regulations.
 Last but not least, this process allows for great flexibility.

-The MJR® process is ideal for the following applications:
+The MJR® process is ideal for 3 key applications:

 Nanoparticles for filling materials, additives, and chemicals (e.g., insoluble metal salts, biocides, metal oxides).

 Encapsulation: ingredient stability, taste masking, dispersibility via micro/nano encapsulations (e.g., pigments, vitamins, omega-3, fragrances, pesticides).